 Duchess of Kent West Slopes

-Soon, we were at the base of the northwest ridge.
-Then the road faded into a large alder swatch.
-From there, we then moved onto the rock field below the northwest face.
-So we could bypass most brush.
+Later, we came to the bottom of the northwest ridge as the road faded into a large alder swatch.
+So we moved onto the rocks on the northwest slope to bypass most of the dense brushes.

-Later, we made our way up on the ridge.
-Meanwhile, we moved through the steep and broken ridgeline.
+We went up on the ridge, and meanwhile, through the steep and broken ridgeline.
 But we always bypassed the outcrops from the south.
-Then at 4200′, we went onto the west slopes.
+Shortly after, we went onto the west slopes at 4200′.

 See more trip photos here.